Ejostol/Falling-Stands-/paper.md

 <param ve-image url="crypto-pollen2.JPG"
        region="146,-104,663,522"
        label="A map of pollen clouds and soil profiles with instances of Cryptomeria since the last glacial period.
 The diameter of the circle represents the intensity of pollen observed.
-Map adapted by Kira Clingen from N. Ooi, "Vegetated history of Japan since last glacial period based on palynological data," Japanese Journal of Hitsorical Botany 25 (2016): 1-11." license="Image by authors, no permissions needed.">
+Map adapted by Kira Clingen from N. Ooi, Vegetated history of Japan since last glacial period based on palynological data, Japanese Journal of Hitsorical Botany 25 (2016): 1-11." license="Image by authors, no permissions needed.">